-Ircon Infrastructure & Services Limited (IrconISL) was incorporated on 30th September 2009 as a wholly owned subsidiary of Ircon International Limited (IRCON, a Schedule 'A', Mini Ratna category I Company under the Ministry of Railways) as an outcome of MoU by the Holding Company with RLDA for "Planning, Design, Development, Operation and Maintenance of Multi-Functional Complexes (MFC's) on Indian Railways Land" to provide facilities and amenities to users of Indian Railway System.
-The physical work of construction (warm shells) was taken up on 24 stations.
-The Company has successfully sub-leased 23 MFCs to third parties.
+Ircon Infrastructure & Services Limited (IrconISL) was incorporated on 30th September 2009 as a wholly owned subsidiary of Ircon International Limited (IRCON, a Schedule 'A', Mini Ratna - category I Company under the Ministry of Railways) as an outcome of MoU by the Holding Company with RLDA for "Planning, Design, Development, Operation and Maintenance of Multi- Functional Complexes (MFC's) on Indian Railways Land" to provide facilities and amenities to users of Indian Railway System.
+The physical work of construction (warm shells) was taken up for 24 MFCs at 23 stations.
+The Company has successfully subleased 23 MFCs to third parties.